SonamorN/PS-CVEHunter/README.md

 # PS-CVEHunter
-A boilerplate of script that searches disks for given filenames that belog to CVEs, using gdu.
+A boilerplate of script that searches for given filenames in given or all disks on your system that belong to CVEs.
+Under the hood gdu is used to pull dirs and filenames.

 # What does this script do?
 This script searches for given filenames in the given system drives and returns results